 Maybe you're wondering, "Who else is FGEN besides me here at UP?"
 Learn about some of the many faculty and staff here on The Bluff who are among the first in their families to graduate from a four-year college or university.
 In fact, why not reach out to them directly and learn a bit more about their experiences, both as a student and as a member of the University of Portland campus community?
 We hope that their stories inspire you and encourage you to thrive as a first generation student here on the Bluff.

-Simon Aihiokhai Assistant Professor of Theology
+Simon Aihiokhai Associate Professor of Theology

 "During my undergraduate studies, I had three professors who helped me to become what I am today. "